scripting/feedlandInstall/worknotes.md

+#### 10/26/25; 12:21:45 PM by DW

+New version of database software, reading news should be faster on systems with large <i>items</i> tables.

+The upgrade is <a href="https://github.com/scripting/feedlandInstall/issues/69">explained here</a>.
+Note that you have to create a new index.

 #### 9/5/25; 9:44:10 AM by DW

 See this <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/sep2025transition.md">special docs page</a> for details on the new version of FeedLand, v0.8.0.